nikogura/nikogura.com/NikOguraResumeShortForm.md

 *-- Hannibal of Carthage, when told there was no way he was bringing elephants through the Alps.*

-# Highlights of Technical Career
+# Interesting Accomplishments

 #### Stitch Fix Algorithms Access and Identity System

- It was the means by which an entire department of data scientists and engineers connected to every system, instance, and container in the tech stack.
+ It was the means by which the entire department of data scientists and engineers connected to every system, instance, and container in the tech stack.
 Virtual machines, containers, in the cloud, locally.
 One single, unified, independent access system.

  *Components:* **OpenLDAP**, **OpenVPN**, **OpenSSH**, **SSSD**, **PAM**, **Python**, **Go**